How Does Car Insurance Work?

 Personal injury protection (PIP) pays medical bills for you and your passengers after an accident.

+PIP is required in several states.
 It is often called no-fault insurance because it pays regardless of who is at fault in an accident.
 And because it covers your passengers' injuries, you'll have additional protection beyond your own health insurance plan.

 Some PIP insurance also covers lost wages, household and child care expenses and funeral costs.

 Medical payments coverage, or MedPay, is similar to PIP.
 MedPay, however, only covers medical and funeral costs and generally does not cover lost wages, therapy or physical rehab, as PIP does.
+MedPay is required in Maine, New Hampshire, and Pennsylvania, but is available as an optional add-on in many others.

-PIP is required in some states.
 Because medical bills can quickly become crushingly expensive, it is a good idea to purchase either PIP or MedPay if you can.

 Uninsured and underinsured motorist coverage